mvdan/gofumpt/README.md

 	gofumpt -l -w .

-Most of the Go source files in this repository belong to the Go project.
+Some of the Go source files in this repository belong to the Go project.
 The added formatting rules are in the `format` package.

+Beyond the [added rules below](#Added-rules), the tool differs from gofmt in the following ways:

+* Vendor directories are skipped unless given as explicit arguments
+* The added rules are not applied to generated Go files
+* The `-r` rewrite feature is removed in favor of `gofmt -r`

 ### Added rules